redhat-cip/dci-openshift-agent/docs/a-i.md

     The name of the cluster by default is `dciokd` which is suffixed to the clusterconfigs directory, if you change the cluster name then the path to the `kubeconfig` file will need to be adjusted

+### Single Node Openshift

+If you want to test SNO with Assisted Installer in your local/development environment, there's a few changes you need to make to your inventory:

+1. Remove all workers from the inventory file and leave a single master in the inventory file
+1. Point *both* the `api_vip` and `ingress_vip` values to the **same IP address you gave the single master**
+1. Because SNO requires a minimum of 8 cores on the single master, make sure your `vm_spec` in your `vm_nodes` section for your master has `cpu_cores:
+    8` (it is possible to adjust the memory and disk size in this section too)

+That should be all that is required to install in SNO mode, the playbooks will install a SNO cluster and leave you with a kubeconfig/access to the cluster once finished.